niall-code/aperta-api/README.md

 My 'blocks' app would have been required if I didn't push back that feature to a theoretical second release.
 I'll leave it there in case I do add that after the course.
 My 'approvals' app turned out to not be required for green listing, because I dealt with that role differently, as described elsewhere.
 However, like 'blocks', it could become useful if I further develop Aperta.
 For now, I have taken their registration lines out of their admin files, since they do not currently need to be seen in the Django admin panel.

+### Making a moderator

+From the Django admin panel, logged in as a superuser, I made a new user and ticked for them to have staff status.

 ## Credit